wibirama/wibirama.github.io/_pages/allpublications.md

 7. I. Mustamir, A. Nasikun, **S. Wibirama**, ["Design and Implementation of a Dashboard System for Monitoring Key Performance Indicators in Digitalized Higher Education Institutions: A Case Study"](http://dx.doi.org/10.1109/ICITEE62483.2024.10808311), in the 16th International Conference on Information Technology and Electrical Engineering (ICITEE 2024), October, 23-25, 2024, Bali, Indonesia. pp. 392-397.

-8. N. F. Qinthari, **S. Wibirama**, R. Ferdiana, ["A Systematic Literature Review of Personalized Gamification Research Methods"](http://dx.doi.org/10.1109/ISITDI62380.2024.10795944), in 2nd International Symposium on Information Technology and Digital Innovation: Creative Trends in Sustainable Information Technology Design and Innovation (ISITDI 2024), July, 24-25, 2024, Bukittinggi, Indonesia. pp: 185-190.
+8. N. F. Qinthari, **S. Wibirama**, R. Ferdiana, ["A Systematic Literature Review of Personalized Gamification Research Methods"](http://dx.doi.org/10.1109/ISITDI62380.2024.10795944), in 2nd International Symposium on Information Technology and Digital Innovation: Creative Trends in Sustainable Information Technology Design and Innovation (ISITDI 2024), July, 24-25, 2024, Bukittinggi, Indonesia, pp. 185-190.

 9. D. A. R. Kurniawan, S. A. I. Alfarozi, **S. Wibirama**, G. D. Putra, ["Anomaly Detection in Billing Data Using Voting Classification"](http://dx.doi.org/10.1109/SCOReD64708.2024.10872639), in 2024 IEEE 22nd Student Conference on Research and Development (SCOReD 2024), December, 19-20, 2024.
-Selangor, Malaysia. pp. 410-415.
+Selangor, Malaysia, pp. 410-415.

 10. A.H.
 Fathiya, A. Nasikun, **S. Wibirama**, ["Impact of Gender and Information Layout on User Experience and Gaze Patterns in a Fitness and Diet App Interface"](https://dx.doi.org/10.1109/iBioMed62485.2024.10875820), in Proceedings of the 5th International Conference on Biomedical Engineering 2024 (IBIOMED 2024), October, 23-25, 2024.
-Bali, Indonesia. pp. 175-180.
+Bali, Indonesia, pp. 175-180.

-11. M. O. B. Wibowo, A. E. Permanasari, S. A. I. Alfarozi, **S. Wibirama**, ["Leveraging Bidirectional Long Short-Term Memory with Bayesian Optimization for Accurate Eye Movement Classification"](https://dx.doi.org/10.1109/iBioMed62485.2024.10875813), in Proceedings of the 5th International Conference on Biomedical Engineering 2024 (IBIOMED 2024), October, 23-25, 2024.
-Bali, Indonesia.
+11. M. O. B. Wibowo, A. E. Permanasari, S. A. I. Alfarozi, **S. Wibirama**, ["Leveraging Bidirectional Long Short-Term Memory with Bayesian Optimization for Accurate Eye Movement Classification"](https://dx.doi.org/10.1109/iBioMed62485.2024.10875813), in Proceedings of the 5th International Conference on Biomedical Engineering 2024 (IBIOMED 2024), October, 23-25, 2024, Bali, Indonesia, pp. 93-98.

 12. I. G. Wicaksana, I. M. Marantika, W. A. Budikusuma, R. Wicaksono, **S. Wibirama**, ["A Systematic Literature Review of Artificial Intelligence on Medical Imaging: COVID-19 and Tuberculosis Classification"](http://dx.doi.org/10.1109/iBioMed62485.2024.10875821),  in Proceedings of the 5th International Conference on Biomedical Engineering 2024 (IBIOMED 2024), October, 23-25, 2024.
-Bali, Indonesia.
+Bali, Indonesia, pp. 99-104.

 ### 2023